mrchaosbude/TwitchDropsMiner-/README.md

 notifications and commands use the fresh token, chat, or forum thread without restarting the miner.

+Channel selection updates are now hidden from the console by default to keep the log focused on mining progress.
+Set `channel_logs` to `true` in `cli_wrapper_settings.json` or launch the wrapper with `--channel-logs` if you want to see the active channel list and switching events again.
+Use `--no-channel-logs` or set the option to `false` to silence these messages for quieter terminal sessions.

 If you have never configured a campaign priority list, the wrapper now automatically enables a catch-all mining mode.
 When no preferred campaigns are stored in `settings.json`, it switches the miner to process every available